ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Related works

-Figure~\ref{figure2}(b) depicts the first implementation scheme of LUT-based GEMM.
-Its core idea is to directly store the high-precision weight values corresponding to low-bit integer weights in the LUT.
-Consequently, during dequantization, high-precision weights can be reconstructed via direct LUT accesses instead of computationally expensive arithmetic operations, significantly reducing the overhead of dequantization.
-It should be noted that, in this paradigm, although weights are reconstructed into a high-precision format via the LUT, they maintain the same numerical precision (e.g., both FP16) as the activations during the matrix multiplication.
+\textbf{Efficient Quantization.} Efficient quantization aims to complete model quantization with minimal time and memory consumption.
+For example, GPTQ~\cite{frantar2022gptq} quantizes one linear layer at a time.
+With sufficient CPU memory, even large models such as LLaMA3.1-70B can be quantized on a single A6000 GPU.
+In contrast, efficient finetuning–based methods \cite{shao2023omniquant,dettmers2023spqr,dettmers2023qlora,chee2023quip,li2023loftq,xu2023qalora,DB-LLM} require partial retraining, which increases time cost but often mitigates VRAM pressure by freezing most parameters, training only a small subset, or performing quantization in batches.
+These strategies make quantization to be completed within limited VRAM.

-Figure~\ref{figure2}(c) illustrates another GEMM paradigm termed \textbf{Bit-serial LUT-based GEMM}.
-Unlike the scheme in Figure 2(b), this method utilizes the LUT to store all possible dot products between an activation vector and single-bit weights.
-The detail computational procedure is shown in Figure~\ref{bit_serial}.
-First, a $q$-bit quantized weight matrix $\mathrm{W}_{int}$ is decomposed into $q$ single-bit matrices $\{W_0, W_1, ..., W_{q-1}\}$ offline, where each element is either 0 or 1, representing the respective bit planes of the original weights.
-For example, for integer values (9, 7, 6, 3) with binary representations (1001, 0111, 0110, 0011), the matrix for the lowest bit is (1, 1, 0, 1), and the matrix for the highest bit is (1, 0, 0, 0).
-This decomposition is performed offline, incurring no runtime overhead.
-During inference, for an activation vector of the group size $g$, the system precomputes the dot products between this activation vector and all $2^g$ possible combinations of single-bit weights, storing the results in the LUT.
-Thus, the original matrix computation requiring high-precision multiply-accumulate operations is simplified into highly efficient table lookups followed by summation.
-This paradigm has been demonstrated to offer high computational efficiency and energy efficiency \citep{park2025figlut,Wei_2025}.
-For example, FIGLUT \citep{park2025figlut} optimized the table structure for GPU architectures to avoid bank conflicts, while T-MAC leveraged CPU vectorized lookup instructions (AVX2/NEON) to enable efficient LUT operations on CPUs.
+\textbf{Bit-Serial LUT-Based GEMM.} Figure~\ref{LUT-based-GEMM}(b) illustrates a GEMM paradigm termed \textbf{Bit-serial LUT-based GEMM}.
+Unlike the dequant-based scheme in figure~\ref{LUT-based-GEMM}(a), this method utilizes the LUT to store all possible dot products between an activation vector and single-bit weights.
+Then, a $q$-bit quantized weight matrix $\mathrm{W}_{int}$ is decomposed into $q$ single-bit matrices $\{\mathrm{W}_0, \mathrm{W}_1, ..., \mathrm{W}_{q-1}\}$ offline, where each element is either 0 or 1, representing the respective bit planes of the original weights.
+Thus, the original matrix computation requiring high-precision multiply-accumulate operations is simplified into highly efficient table lookups followed by summation (see detailed computational procedure in Appendix~\ref{procedure_of_lut_gemm}).
+This paradigm has been demonstrated to offer high computational efficiency and energy efficiency \cite{park2025figlut,Wei_2025}.
 The HLQ method is built upon the Bit-serial LUT-based GEMM computational paradigm.
-In contrast to prior works like FIGLUT and T-MAC, which primarily focused on designing efficient computational kernels for this paradigm, our work emphasizes optimization at the quantization algorithm level.
-The objective is to enhance the accuracy of low-bit quantized models, thereby achieving a synergistic improvement in both accuracy and efficiency within this highly efficient computational paradigm.